-3. Configure the websites and web services to require SSL/TLS.
+Configure the websites and web services to require SSL/TLS.

 Note: A PowerShell script is supplied to enable SSL/TLS for the web services.
-See the Web Service Architecture Installation and Configuration guide for details.
+See the Configuring MyID for 2-way SSL/TLS section in the Installation and Configuration Guide.